 Australian Tradies have got themselves a new label – “Professionals.”
 The construction industry is giving itself a makeover to help win over the apprehensive mums and dads of budding apprentices — hence their new label, “professionals”.
 They are not builders or traders anymore.

-When it comes to high paying jobs, one usually gets the impression that only doctors or lawyers can make such money.
-However a tradie can be just as lucrative and even more.
+When it comes to high paying jobs, one usually gets the impression that only doctors or lawyers can make much money.
+However, a tradie can be just as lucrative and even more.

 There is a surge in demand for Hands-on skills, and young Aussies with building certificates are attracting starting salaries of up to $140,000.

-Come to think of it, it’s not bad for lifting boxes hunh?
+Come to think of it, it’s not bad for lifting boxes huh?